Install

 • Discounts (Coupons in WooCommerce)

-This tutorial only works with WooCommerce API version 3 (WooCommerce version 3.5)
+To migrate WooCommerce data, you must have WooCommerce API version 3 (WooCommerce version 3.5)

 To check what WooCommerce API version your WooCommerce store has you need to open this page in your store: https://<server>/wp-json/wc/v3/